Skip to main content

 Many people listen to podcasts as part of their nighttime routine.
 The same habit works for learning — with some adjustments.

 How to use it: Choose material you have already studied once.
-Listening to a capsule based on notes you reviewed earlier in the day reinforces memory consolidation during sleep.
+Listening to a podcast based on notes you reviewed earlier in the day reinforces memory consolidation during sleep.
 Avoid complex new material, which can interfere with relaxation.

 Best formats: Didactic or Simplified Explanation.
 Calm, structured delivery works better for pre-sleep listening than energetic debates.